 San Juan Condado Veterinary Hospital (open 24 hrs, but doctors not always on staff.
 Call first.) -787-724-9333 -- 73 Condado Ave, Condado, San Juan

 The Animal Medical Hospital-- 787-583-0008 -- Cabo Rojo

 **Island Dog does not offer emergency services.
-Please understand that we deal with hundreds of dogs weekly and embrace your help in caring for the dog/cat you find in Puerto Rico.
-If you need advice, please feel free to email us firstname.lastname@example.org, and please leave a phone number if we need to contact you by phone.
+Please understand that we are often overwhelmed and embrace your help in caring for the dog/cat you find in Puerto Rico.
+If you need advice, please feel free to email us at firstname.lastname@example.org, and please leave a phone number if we need to contact you by phone.
 We do NOT have funds for emergency care or for the rescue of your pet.
-We operate off donations from people like yourself.If you have found a pet and can't take the pet home with you, please contact one of the local shelters/control agencies below.
+We operate off donations from people like yourself.If you have found a pet and can't take the pet home with you, please contact a local shelters or rescue in your area.